pangbolike/PHP/PicServer/README.md

-a pic server have run on a sever for wechat public platform
+A pic server have run on a sever for wechat public platform

-you only should define PIC_UPLOAD_DIR and FACE_PIC_URL in config.php
+You only should define PIC_UPLOAD_DIR and FACE_PIC_URL in config.php

-you can also define check right modules and other config if you like
+You can also define check right modules and other config if you like